 Get better informed.

-Best books We Are the Weathermakers by Tim Flannery: Sustainable Energy – without the hot air by David MacKay; Heat by George Monbiot.
+Best books We Are the Weathermakers by Tim Flannery: Six Degrees: our future on a hotter planet by Mark Lynas: Sustainable Energy – without the hot air by David MacKay; Heat by George Monbiot.
 10 Billion by Stephen Emmott

 Live a personal life appropriate for an age of climate change: fly as little as possible (one person’s trip to New York is the equivalent of leaving a 1kw electric fire on 24 hours a day for a year).
 But that doesn’t mean not flying at all.
 A very occasional trip to Australia won’t bring about the end of the world.
 And a solar plane has already flown round the world.
 It’s hard to imagine a jumbo jet fuelled by solar power.
 But lighter planes might well be, given enough research and investment.
 Help to create the climate of opinion which is urgently determined to see that happens.